SV WEHEN WIESBADEN

 With traditional rivals SV Wiesbaden caught in a tailspin that had seen them relegated to the seventh-tier Landesliga Hessen Mitte amidst a financial crisis that threatened their very existence, the battle for local hearts and minds was soon won and, with average attendances now pushing 9,000, SVWW finished their debut Bundesliga.2 campaign in a very creditable 8th place.
 They even helped write the history books that year when striker Ronny Köning set a Bundesliga.2 record by netting a seven minute hat-trick against 1.FC Koln before teammate Benjamin Siegert followed up in the next match with the fastest goal in German professional football when he took just 8 seconds to open the scoring against SpVgg Greuther Fürth !
 Despite the promising start however, fortunes began to drift and the club limped to relegation in 2009 despite being buoyed by a run to the DFB-Pokal quarter-finals for the first time that year.

 Having succeeded his father as club president in November 2010, Markus Hankammer arrived at the helm keen for the club to become more sustainable and avoid getting caught in a self-perpetuating cycle of reliance on the Hankammer family and BRITA for funding (the club are one of the few in German football today that actually turn a profit each year).
 No longer able to call on their local bankroller and with big-money additions now out of the question, SVWW became an almost permanent fixture in the third-tier over the next decade as no fewer than 11 managers - among them Sandro Schwarz, Peter Vollmann and Christian Hock (three times !) - tried to win promotion on a budget.
 Rüdiger Rehm finally managed it in 2019 when he led SVWW back to Bundesliga.2 after negotiating a play-off against FC Ingolstadt but the stay was, once again, a brief one and a league double over VfB Stuttgart was the only highlight in a disappointing campaign that saw them join Dynamo Dresden in the drop zone.
-SVWW regrouped under new coach Markus Kauczinski however and ended a three year exile from Bundesliga.2 in 2023 when DSC Arminia Bielefeld were comprehensively dismantled 6-1 on aggregate in a promotion/relegation play-off.
+SVWW regrouped under new coach Markus Kauczinski however and ended a three year exile from Bundesliga.2 in 2023 when DSC Arminia Bielefeld were comprehensively dismantled 6-1 on aggregate in a promotion/relegation play-off before making an immediate return to the third tier 12 months later.

 GROUND DETAILS